Summer Roberts: Season 1

-In the first season, Summer is introduced as a high schooler who looks down on people from middle and working class backgrounds.
+In the first season, Summer is introduced as a high schooler who is obnoxious and snotty.
 Her elitism is on display in the first episode, where she is at first attracted to newcomer Ryan Atwood – until she learns he is from Chino, prompting her response, "Chino, ew."
 Her attraction to him continues afterwards.
 However, different sides to her character have been shown as she has developed.
 Before choosing Summer (after her finally showing her feelings for Seth) Seth picks Anna Stern (Samaire Armstrong), who exhibits a similarly strong personality and shares his sarcastic sense of humor and love of comic books, the first go around.
 For the few episodes, they have a "will they or won't they" type of relationship, but they eventually begin dating and fall in love.
-In the process of their characters' relationship, Summer and Seth experience many struggles because Summer thinks it will affect her popularity at their high school.
+In the process of their characters' relationship, Summer and Seth experience many struggles because Summer thinks it will affect her status quo at their high school.

 As the season progresses, Summer is affected by their relationship and is often jealous of Seth, since he seems to be enjoying Anna's company so much.
 As a result, Summer gets angry and starts dating a classmate named Danny (Bret Harrison), but that relationship doesn't last long, and she finds that she still has feelings for Seth.
 Midway through the end of the first season, Anna breaks up with Seth because it is obvious he is still in love with Summer.
 Seth and Summer become a couple, and announce their romance at a school kissing booth, after which they become very close.
 Summer and Seth lose their virginity to each other.
 When Ryan moves away, however, Seth, missing his adopted brother, moves away as well at the end of the season, leaving behind a heartbroken Summer.